EDM-Research/UE-LASAA/readme.md

 - Press `right thumbstick` once to change the opacity of the mesh.
 - Hold and release `right thumbstick` to change the interpolation mode from static to weighted and vice versa.

+> [!NOTE]
+> At the moment the tracking is dependent on using an external camera to initialise the markers positions.

 ## About
 ![](/img/edm_logo.png) &nbsp;&nbsp;&nbsp;